 But if you undersell against your forecast, it upsets people.
-In particular the ones who didn’t support the plan in the first place.
-You need to educate them that it takes time to establish an online store.
+In particular, the ones who didn’t support the plan in the first place.
+You have to educate them that it takes time to establish an online store.

 You learn as you go.
 Every improvement you make increases your chances of growing your sales, and sales will come eventually if you do the right things.